ParedesGab/PP3-my-community-finances-app/README.md

 ### User Goals

-+ Contribute anonymously to a community-wide financial survey for the year 2025.
++ Contribute anonymously to a community-wide financial data collection for the year 2025.
 + Provide income and expense data to help understand the financial landscape of a community.
++ See how their income and expenses relate to the broader community trends.
 + Easily input financial information with clear instructions and data validation.
-+ Be assured of their anonymity throughout the process.
 + Explore aggregated monthly reports to identify community-wide income and expense trends and gain insights into financial development.

 ### Site Owner Goals

-+ Collect comprehensive and representative financial data from the community for the year 2025.
++ Collect comprehensive and representative financial data from the community for the year 2025 to provide meaningful insights into the community's financial landscape.
-+ Generate accurate and insightful aggregated monthly financial reports.
++ Generate accurate and insightful insights.
 + Identify key trends and patterns in community income and expenses.
-+ Ensure the anonymity of survey participants.
++ Ensure the anonymity of the participants.
-+ Potentially publish or share key findings to benefit the community.
++ Make the data entry process as easy and accessible as possible.
++ Use the application as a tools for community building.
+For example, raise awareness about local financial issues.

 ---
 ## User Experience

 ### Target audience

-+ **Any community residents:** For example, a neighborhood, town, city, country, etc.
++ **Any community residents:** The target audience for this application is broad, encompassing residents of a community who are willing to share their income and expense information anonymously.

-+ **Researchers and Academics:** The generated report (collected survey data)y may provide valuable data for economic research, particularly regarding consumer behavior, spending patterns, and income distribution.
++ **Researchers and Academics:** The generated report (collected survey data) could provide valuable data for economic research, particularly regarding consumer behavior, spending patterns, and income distribution.

 + **Government Agencies:** The generated report can be used by government agencies for policy development, economic analysis, and program planning.
 A local survey might inform local government decisions.